Fresh Off The Cob

 Chopped chives for garnish

-Use a blender or food processor to puree soup until smooth (you can puree until smooth or just leave slightly chunky like we did).
-Season with salt, pepper and lime juice to taste.
-Return soup to pan and keep warm over low heat.
+Use a blender or food processor to puree soup until smooth (you can puree until smooth or leave slightly chunky as we did).
+Season with salt, pepper, and lime juice to taste.
+Return soup to the pan and keep warm over low heat.

 Prepare garnish: Heat 1 tablespoon olive oil in small sauté pan over medium-high heat.
 Sauté remaining corn kernels until warmed through, about 2 minutes.
 Season with salt.
 (I had some lime olive oil which I used for this sauté and next time I am going to add the zest from the lime.)